nus-cs2103/website-base/admin/ip-tasks-fragment.md

 {% if not (tic4001 or tic4002) %}
 * {{ icon_deadline }} **Soft deadline**: midnight before the tutorial
 {% endif %}
+1. **Double-check to confirm your iP meets the criteria for for full marks**:
+  {{ embed_topic("ip-grading.md#main", "Admin " + icon_embedding + " **iP - Grading**", "1", indent="1") }}
-* **Create a new jar file**
+2. **Create a new jar file**
    * Create the JAR file {% if tic4002 or cs2103%}[using Gradle](https://se-education.org/guides/tutorials/gradle.html).{% else %}in one of these ways:
      * If you have added a GUI or using third-party libraries: [use Gradle](https://se-education.org/guides/tutorials/gradle.html).
      * Else: you can use Intellij.{% endif %}
    * The JAR file should be ==cross-platform and should work in a computer that has Java 11==.
-* **Do the following [_smoke tests_](https://en.wikipedia.org/wiki/Smoke_testing_(software))** to ensure the jar file works %%(reason: a similar flow will be used when grading your iP)%%.<br>
+3. **Do the following [_smoke tests_](https://en.wikipedia.org/wiki/Smoke_testing_(software))** to ensure the jar file works %%(reason: a similar flow will be used when grading your iP)%%.<br>
    1. Copy the jar file to an empty folder and test it from there.
 This should surface issues with hard-coded file paths.
    1. Pass the jar file to team members and ask them to do a test drive.
 Assuming some of your team members' OS differ from yours, this should verify if the app is cross-platform.<br>
      {{ icon_tip }} If you don't have ready access to a specific OS, post a link to your JAR in the forum and ask others to help with the smoke testing -- some of them will even appreciate the opportunity to help a classmate.
-* **Create a new release on GitHub** (e.g., `v0.2`) and upload the JAR file.
+4. **Create a new release on GitHub** (e.g., `v0.2`) and upload the JAR file.
    * Recommended to refrain from uploading multiple JAR files as this can cause extra work for the evaluators.

 <div class="indented">